Bab L' Bluz: History

-They composed the ten songs that would make up their first album Nayda! in 2017, and in 2018 were joined by long-time Lyon-based friends Jérôme Bartolomé and Hafid Zouaoui who provided additional instrumentation for the band.
+They composed the ten songs that would make up their first album Nayda! in 2017.
 Nayda! was released on 5 June, 2020 to positive reviews.
 Critics praised the band for their ability to blend multiple genres together as well as for their faithful representation of Moroccan musical tradition.

 In 2021, Bab L' Bluz released the song Waylalah in collaboration with French electro duo Synapson.

+Their first performance in the USA was on October 4, 2023 at Joe's Pub in New York City during the Habibi Festival.

+In 2024 they released their second album Swaken, described as "ancient-to-future music, rooted as much in psychedelic blues, funk and rock as in the trancey, propulsive rhythms of northern Africa's Maghreb: Gnawa, Amazigh, Hassani and Houara music."

 Influences and inspirations

 Bab L' Bluz take major inspiration from blues music.
 The band's name literally translates as "gateway to the blues" in Arabic.
 Bottin stated that "We wanted to remember that the blues, so closely linked to America, stems from African music."
 He elaborated that “The African blues includes other pentatonic music: Mauritanian hassani, the Berber music found in Morocco’s Atlas Mountains, the music of Mali, which is the true source of the blues, as well as the true source of Gnawa music.”